zeroKilo/GROBackendWV/README.md

-# Ghost Recon Phantoms Backend by Warranty Voider
+# Ghost Recon Online Backend by Warranty Voider

-this is an experimental implementation of the quazal packet protocol to emulate a backend for GRP
+this is an experimental implementation of the quazal packet protocol to emulate a backend for GRO

 to make the game use this backend make sure following lines are set in yeti.ini